Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 ## Our work in 2026 so far

-Recently in NumPy, I've been working with CPython core developer [Kumar Aditya](https://github.com/kumaraditya303) to improve the scaling of NumPy "universal function" (ufunc) operations.
+Recently in NumPy, I've been working with CPython Core Developer [Kumar Aditya](https://github.com/kumaraditya303) to improve the scaling of NumPy "universal function" (ufunc) operations.
 After a [report from a user on StackOverflow](https://stackoverflow.com/q/79851420/1382869), we identified and fixed several scaling issues in NumPy and in CPython.
 In the end, we expect multithreaded ufunc performance to be substantially improved in Python 3.15 and NumPy 2.5, due out later this year.
-Stay tuned for a blog post from Kumar with more details about this optimization process.
+See [the NumPy issue](https://github.com/numpy/numpy/issues/30494) about this topic for more detail about this work and stay tuned for a blog post from Kumar with more details about this optimization process.

 Another team member, CPython core developer [Neil Schemenauer](https://github.com/nascheme), has been focusing on [free-threaded